Burroughs large systems descriptors: Details

 Descriptors describe storage areas, I/O requests and I/O results.
 They contain fields indicating, e.g. the type of descriptor, the address, the length, whether the data are present in storage.
 The details differ depending on the product line and the type of descriptor.
 The following text numbers the leftmost (most significant) bit as 0, in accordance with the Burroughs documentation.

 Program and data descriptors have a bit called the "presence bit" or "p-bit"; it indicates whether the object referred to by the descriptor is currently in memory or in secondary storage.
 This bit is used to implements virtual memory.

 When a descriptor is referenced, the hardware checks the p-bit.
-If it is 1, the data is present in memory at the location indicated in the address field.
+If it is 1, the data are present in memory at the location indicated in the address field.
 If the p-bit is 0, the data block is not present and an interrupt (p-bit interrupt) is raised and MCP code entered to make the block present.
 In this case, if the address field is 0, the data block has not been allocated (init p-bit) and the MCP searches for a free block the size of which is given in the length field.

-The last p-bit scenario is when the p-bit is 0, indicating that the data is not in memory, but the address is non-zero, indicating that the data has been allocated and in this case the address represents a disk address in the virtual memory area on disk.
+The last p-bit scenario is when the p-bit is 0, indicating that the data are not in memory, but the address is non-zero, indicating that the data have been allocated and in this case the address represents a disk address in the virtual memory area on disk.
 In this case a p-bit interrupt is raised and it is noted as an "other" p-bit.